Alfred H. Colquitt: Civil War

 At the beginning of the civil war, Colquitt was appointed captain in the 6th Georgia Infantry.
 Eventually rising to colonel, he led his regiment in the Peninsula Campaign.
 At Seven Pines, he assumed brigade command after Brig.
 Gen Gabriel Rains was wounded, and led it through the Seven Days Battles.
 He led his brigade under Stonewall Jackson in the Battle of South Mountain, Battle of Antietam, the Battle of Fredericksburg, and the Battle of Chancellorsville.
 Colquitt survived Antietam unscathed although nearly every other officer in the brigade was killed or wounded.
 After the battle, he was immediately promoted to brigadier general, to rank from September 1.
+By the end of the war, he had been promoted to major general.

 After Chancellorsville, some questions arose about Colquitt's performance during that battle, and he was transferred to North Carolina in exchange for Brig.
 Gen Junius Daniel's brigade.
 His brigade was transferred again in the summer of 1863 to protect Charleston, South Carolina.
 In February 1864, Colquitt marched his brigade south to help defend against the Union invasion of Florida, and was victorious in the Battle of Olustee.
 After this battle, Colquitt's brigade rejoined Robert E. Lee's Army of Northern Virginia.
 Late in the war the brigade returned to defend North Carolina, where Colquitt surrendered in 1865.